 While Littlewood is marketed in the RPG category, it leans heavily towards the simulation side of things.
 That’s because it lacks many of the elements that characterize typical role-playing games.
 Namely, combat, abilities, and progressive world lore.

-As for those sim elements?
-That’s where Littlewood really shines is in its simulation elements.
-From interacting with townsfolk, to farming crops, to designing the layout of the map, there is no shortage of possibilities.
+But that brings us to the next point.
+Where Littlewood really shines is in its simulation elements.
+From interacting with townsfolk, to farming crops, to designing the layout of the map, there is no shortage of activities.
 Moreover, the different systems in place offer tons of excitement and creative options.

-For instance, players are able to chat, hangout, complement, and even date their fellow townsfolk!
+For instance, players can chat, hang out, complement, and even date their fellow townsfolk!
 As mayor of the town, you’re also responsible for setting them up in an appropriate location, as well as building and decorating their homes.
 You must curry favor with each person, and the humorous dialogue and silly experiences that ensue are a reward in and of themselves.